jaredwray/cacheable/packages/node-cache/README.md

 	primary?: Keyv; // The primary storage adapter secondary?: Keyv; // The secondary storage adapter maxKeys?: number; // Default is 0 (unlimited).
-If this is set it will throw and error if you try to set more keys than the max. stats?: boolean; // Default is false, if this is set to false it will not track stats };
+If this is set it will throw and error if you try to set more keys than the max. stats?: boolean; // Default is true, if this is set to false it will not track stats };
 ```